National Treasure: Book of Secrets: Plot

-Five days after the end of the American Civil War, John Wilkes Booth and Michael O'Laughlen, both members of the KGC, approach Thomas Gates to decode a message copied into Booth's diary.
+Six days after the end of the American Civil War, John Wilkes Booth and Michael O'Laughlen seek out cryptographer Thomas Gates and ask for his help in decoding a message copied into Booth's diary.
 Thomas recognizes the message as a Playfair cipher, and translates it while Booth departs for Ford's Theatre to assassinate President Abraham Lincoln.
-Thomas solves the puzzle, but realizes Booth and O'Laughlen are trying to help the Confederacy, and rips the cipher's pages from the diary to burn them.
-O'Laughlen shoots Thomas and flees with the one surviving page fragment, and a dying Thomas tells his son Charles the keyword for the cipher.
+Thomas solves the puzzle, discovering it is a treasure map to Cíbola, a legendary Native American city of gold.
+He realizes Booth and O'Laughlen are members of the Confederacy-supporting KGC, and rips the cipher's pages from the diary to burn them.
+O'Laughlen shoots Thomas and flees with the one surviving page fragment.
+A dying Thomas tells his son Charles a riddle: "the debt that all men pay."

-In the present day, famed treasure hunter Ben Gates tells Thomas' story at a Civilian Heroes conference.
-Black market dealer Mitch Wilkinson produces the page fragment, with Thomas Gates' name next to those of Mary Surratt and Dr. Samuel Mudd.
-The public believes Thomas helped kill Lincoln, and Ben and his father Patrick set out to disprove it.
-Using spectral imaging, Ben discovers traces of the cipher on the diary page, that, when solved using the keyword, points to the smaller Statue of Liberty in Paris.
-Traveling there, Ben and his friend Riley Poole discover an engraving referencing the Resolute desks.
-They head to London, reluctantly recruiting Ben's estranged girlfriend, Dr. Abigail Chase, along the way.
-Ben and Abigail sneak inside, peek at the Buckingham Palace desk, and obtain a Pre-Columbian carved plank from a secret drawer.
-Mitch, who had secretly cloned Patrick's cell phone to track Ben's whereabouts, pursues the trio and eventually obtains the wooden plank, but not before Ben manages to photograph it.
+In the present, famed treasure hunter Ben Gates tells Thomas' story at a Civilian Heroes conference.
+Black market dealer Mitch Wilkinson interrupts Ben and produces the lost page fragment, with Thomas's name next to those of Mary Surratt and Samuel Mudd.
+The public believes Thomas masterminded Lincoln's murder; Ben and his father Patrick set out to disprove this by using the diary page to find Cíbola.
+Seeking the page, Ben recruits his friend Riley Poole to help break into his old house, which is now the residence of Dr. Abigail Chase, the Director of Document Conservation and Ben's estranged ex-girlfriend.
+Abigail returns from a date with her new boyfriend, Connor, a White House Curator, and finds Ben and Riley.
+Ben convinces her to allow him to view the page.

+Using spectral imaging, Ben discovers traces of the Playfair cipher on the page.
+Remembering Thomas's dying riddle, Ben uses its answer, "DEATH," as the cipher's keyword.
+The page references Edouard Rene de Laboulaye and the smaller Statue of Liberty in Paris.
+Abigail meets with Mitch to discuss the page, inadvertently revealing Ben's discovery.
+Mitch's henchmen attack Patrick in his home and secretly clone his cell phone to track Ben's progress.
+Traveling to Paris, Ben and Riley discover an engraving referencing the Resolute desks.
+They head to London, where Ben and Abigail infiltrate Buckingham Palace and solve a series of puzzles within the Palace's Resolute desk.
+The puzzles unlock a secret drawer containing a Pre-Columbian carved plank.
+Mitch pursues the trio through London and eventually obtains the wooden plank, but not before Ben photographs it.